Sands-Olivegarden/Projects/README.md

 ######
 # Close the terminal
-# After this the 'hospital' command should work.
+# After this the 'tictac' command should work.